Paradise Dam Improvement Project – Project Overview

 Out of allocation water events

-Storage level management of Paradise Dam will be required from March 2023.
+Storage level management of Paradise Dam has been required since March 2023.

 Options to reintroduce water for sale during the PDIP